takenet/blip-tools/BLiP Build AI Model Analysis File/README.md

 ![](./images/2.png)
 3. Select all tuples that you want and click to export.
 ![](./images/3.png)
-4. Update the file exported into your bot.
+4. Import the file exported into your bot.
 ![](./images/4.png)

 ## Getting started from this project